microsoft/botbuilder-tools/packages/CogLint/README.md

 # CogLint Command Line tool

 CogLint is a command line tool that analyzes JSON .cog files created for the Bot Framework.
-It builds an index of cog components and  how they relate to each other using $type, $id and $ref.
-From this information it prints out what the types used and any errors including:
+It builds an index of cog components and how they relate to each other using $type, $id and $copy.
+From this information it prints out information about types and any errors including:
 * **Missing $type:** A valid component must include a $type.
 * **Multiple $id definitions:** There should be only one definition for a $id.
-* **Incompatible types between $ref and $id:**
+* **Incompatible types between $copy and $id:**
 * **Undefined $id**
 * **Schema validation:** Reports JSON schema validation errors.
 * **Malformed JSON:** Reports files which do not contain valid JSON.